Here are some parenting tips adapted from Dr. Katrina Wood’s psychotherapy blog:

 Don’t use money to “buy” or bribe your child.
 This gives your child a template for manipulating you.
 Say: “I love you, I understand your frustration, but I cannot buy you this toy.”

 Keep your temper.
 Adopt an even non-judgmental tone.
+Remain calm when disagreements arise.
 If you feel uncontrollable anger coming on, give yourself a time out.

 Come to terms with the fact that your children feel pain and loneliness and shame more than you know.
 Validate your children’s fear and anxiety.